WHO IS 'NDIS PROPERTY AUSTRALIA'?

 WHAT ARE THE CHALLENGES OF GETTING A HOME LOAN?

 Since this is a niche area of finance for lenders to be in, investors are bound to face some challenges as a borrower:

-- The biggest challenge is that the banks do not lend for NDIS.
+- The biggest challenge is that the big banks do not lend for NDIS.
 Is it usually a non bank lender, and even then it can be difficult to locate a funder.
 Even if they do lend, it is rare for them to do construction lending for NDIS as well.
 NPA can refer clients to specialists for finance upon request if unable to secure finance from traditional lenders.

 - It is recommended that investors have between $250,000 – $350,000 cash and or equity that can be redrawn from existing property, to obtain a new home loan with a lender.
 We have spoken to brokers who have said they cannot find a bank to lend to clients for NDIS residential property.

 - As the requirements for Specialist Disability Housing are quite specific, the cost of construction might exceed the final value.
 The property may become overcapitalised.
 This happens quite a lot if it’s a custom build due to provider requests of the builder, prior to building for the participants.